-How Medicare Part A and Part B Covers Cancer Treatments
+How Medicare Part A and Part B Cover Cancer Treatments

-If he had been on Medicare, his inpatient stays would have been covered under Medicare Part A. But the visits to the clinic for chemo would have been considered an outpatient visit.
+If he had been on Medicare, his inpatient stays would have been covered under Medicare Part A. However the visits to the clinic for chemo would have been considered an outpatient visit.
 That is what I want to cover here.
-The out of pocket expenses can balloon if you don’t have the right coverage.
+The out-of-pocket expenses can balloon if you don’t have the right coverage.

 Medicare Only – With No Additional Health Insurance